Soon the Bulldogs will have more turf to defend.

 Friday, the Kenmore-Town of Tonawanda UFSD broke ground on a new athletic facility at Kenmore East High School.

-A brand new artificial turf will be put down In the area behind the high school extending from the rear parking lot to Eggert Road.
+A brand new artificial turf will be put down in the area behind the high school extending from the rear parking lot to Eggert Road.

 Home plate of the baseball diamond will be adjacent to the parking lot and the softball diamond will be along Eggert Road where the current dirt/grass softball diamond is.
 A soccer field with lines for lacrosse and other sports will be placed in the area between the two diamonds.

 This project is the final phase of the district’s upgrades to its’ athletic facilities.
-It all started in 2016 with a makeover of Sparky Adams Field.
+It all started in 2016 with a makeover of Dick Sparky Adams Field.
 That project added a turf field, lights and an eight-lane track to the complex named after the longtime Bulldogs’ football coach.
 Upgrades to the Kenmore West High School and Crosby Field facilities followed soon after.

 “This is what I would consider the final step, final phase of our reconstruction process,” Ken-Ton Athletic Director Brett Banker said.
 “I know the Kenmore East crowd will be very proud of it.”